A new start and expansion: the alliance between the university and the International Labour Office in Basel

 This constellation with Stephan Bauer and Julius Landmann enabled the University of Basel to successfully establish itself as a center for economic science with a focus on social reform and worker protection in the German-speaking world between 1900 and the outbreak of the First World War.
 The broad profile covered by its research and teaching always included social science or sociological topics under the umbrella of national economy.
 In Basel, as at other German-speaking universities until the First World War, the economic sciences were genealogically and institutionally linked to the social sciences.
 Unlike at other universities, though, this symbiosis between economic and social sciences remained effective in Basel into the twentieth century, at least until the 1960s.
 The situation, as noted above, meant that the development of the social science disciplines, especially sociology, was largely driven by the chairs in national economics: this field, which saw itself as part of a social science canon, essentially provided the founding for sociology as separate discipline in Basel.

-With this profile, Basel clearly distinguished itself from other Swiss universities in the early twentieth century, where either a tradition of the historical school with a stronger economic orientation prevailed, without interest in the young field of sociology, as in Zurich and Bern; or, as in Lausanne under Léon Walras and later Vilfredo Pareto, quantitative and mathematical approaches to the economic sciences were pursued early on.
+With this profile, Basel clearly distinguished itself from other Swiss universities in the early twentieth century, where one of two traditions prevailed.
+Either the historical school with a stronger economic orientation gained dominance, without interest in the young field of sociology, as in Zurich and Bern; or, as in Lausanne under Léon Walras and later Vilfredo Pareto, quantitative and mathematical approaches to the economic sciences were pursued early on.

 This specific profile of the economic sciences in Basel manifested itself in approaches even before the First World War.
 Since Stephan Bauer held his professorship only as a secondary occupation – from 1901 he was primarily director of the International Labour Office – a new appointment could be made to the chair.
 After a short interlude, the German economist Robert Michels (1876–1936) was appointed in 1913.
 Michels was a student of Max Weber and Werner Sombart and had written various innovative works in sociology and political science.
 Accordingly, his professorship was designed to be interdisciplinary: though still explicitly dedicated to the field of “economics and statistics,” it was linked through its holder to a teaching assignment in sociology.
 Michels arrived in Basel via a circuitous route.
 As an avowed socialist, his academic career prospects in the German Empire were limited.
 For political reasons, various German universities denied him the habilitation he planned to complete, despite Max Weber’s support.
 Michels finally completed his habilitation in Turin in 1907 and subsequently took on Italian citizenship alongside his German nationality.
 In Basel, Michels regularly lectured on sociological topics, including the history of sociological theory, the sociology of parties, or the “women’s question.”